Skip to main content

 What Doesn't Belong in a 10 Gallon

-Pet stores sell all of these fish to 10 gallon tank owners.
-Every single one is a bad fit.
+Pet stores sell all of these fish to 10 gallon owners.
+Every one is a bad fit.

 Goldfish are the worst offender.
 Even "fancy" goldfish grow to 6-8 inches, produce enormous waste, and need 20+ gallons per fish with powerful filtration.
-Common goldfish (the feeder fish) grow to 12 inches and belong in ponds.
-The ammonia output of a single goldfish in 10 gallons will spike within days regardless of your filter.
+Common goldfish (the feeder type) grow to 12 inches and belong in ponds.
+The ammonia output of a single goldfish in 10 gallons spikes within days regardless of your filter.
 If you want goldfish, start with a 40 gallon.

 Angelfish grow to 6 inches tall and 8 inches long.
 They need a minimum 20 gallon tall tank for a single fish, and they eat anything small enough to swallow, including neon tetras.
 A 10 gallon angelfish is a stressed, stunted fish that will never display normal behavior.

 Common Plecos get sold at 2 inches and grow to 12-18 inches over several years.
 They produce massive waste and need 75+ gallon tanks as adults.
-Stores keep selling them because customers keep buying them, and the store won't have to deal with the 15-inch problem fish 2 years later.
+Stores keep selling them because customers keep buying them.
 If you want a pleco for a 10 gallon, a bristlenose is your only reasonable option, and even that's a tight fit.

-Most Cichlids need more space, more territory, and handle aggression dynamics that don't work in 10 gallons.
-German blue rams, apistogrammas, and shell dwellers sometimes get recommended for 10 gallon tanks, and while some experienced keepers make it work, beginners should not attempt it.
-Cichlids are demanding fish that punish mistakes.
+Most Cichlids need more space, more territory, and aggression dynamics that don't fit 10 gallons.
+German blue rams, apistogrammas, and shell dwellers sometimes get recommended for this size, and while a few experienced keepers make it work, beginners should not attempt it.
+Cichlids punish mistakes.

-Tiger Barbs, Serpae Tetras, and Other Fin Nippers are active, nippy schooling fish that need 20+ gallons and groups of 8+ to spread aggression.
-In a 10 gallon, they terrorize anything with flowing fins and stress the entire tank.
+Tiger Barbs, Serpae Tetras, and Other Fin Nippers are active, nippy schoolers that need 20+ gallons and groups of 8+ to spread aggression.
+In a 10 gallon, they terrorize anything with flowing fins and stress the whole tank.

 Setting Up for Success

-The right equipment turns a 10 gallon from a maintenance headache into a stable, easy-to-manage tank.
+The right equipment turns a 10 gallon from a maintenance headache into a stable, easy tank.
 These are the essentials.

-Filtration: A sponge filter works fine for light stocking (8-10 nano fish).
+Filtration: A sponge filter works fine for light stocking (8-10 nano fish) and runs nearly silent off an air pump.
 For heavier communities or betta setups, a small hang-on-back filter like the AquaClear 20 gives you mechanical and biological filtration with adjustable flow.
-If your filter pushes too much current for bettas or small fish, baffle the output with a pre-filter sponge or aim it at the back glass.
+If your filter pushes too much current for a betta or chili rasboras, baffle the output with a pre-filter sponge or aim it at the back glass.

 Heater: Non-negotiable for tropical fish.
 Most species on this list need 74-80F, and room temperature fluctuates too much in most homes.
 Get an adjustable heater rated for 10 gallons (50 watts is standard).
-The Hitop and HiTauing adjustable heaters are budget-friendly and reliable.
-Place it near the filter output for even heat distribution.
+Place it near the filter output for even heat distribution, and verify the temperature with a separate thermometer rather than trusting the heater's own dial.

 Live Plants: Even 3-4 easy plants transform a 10 gallon.
 Java fern and anubias attach to rocks or driftwood and need zero substrate nutrients.
-Water sprite and hornwort float or plant in gravel and grow fast, pulling nitrates from the water.
-Floating plants like salvinia provide shade and cover that reduces fish stress.
+Water sprite and hornwort grow fast and pull nitrates from the water.
+Floating plants like salvinia provide shade and cover that lowers fish stress (and shy fish like sparkling gouramis and chili rasboras need that cover to color up).
 You don't need CO2 injection or plant-specific substrate for these species.
 Just decent light for 8-10 hours daily.

-Substrate: Sand is preferred if you're keeping corydoras (protects their barbels).
+Substrate: Sand is preferred if you're keeping corydoras or kuhli loaches, since it protects their barbels and lets them burrow.
 Inert pool filter sand costs under $10 for enough to fill a 10 gallon.
-If you want planted substrate, Fluval Stratum works but costs more.
+If you want planted substrate, Fluval Stratum works but costs more, and it lowers pH, which actually suits chili rasboras and other soft-water fish.

 Lighting: The stock light on most 10 gallon kits grows low-light plants fine.
-If you're buying separately, any basic LED rated for a 10 gallon works for java fern and anubias.
+If you're buying separately, any basic LED rated for a 10 gallon handles java fern and anubias.
 You only need upgraded lighting if you're growing medium to high-light plants with CO2.

 Water testing: Get the API Freshwater Master Test Kit.
 Strips are less accurate and cost more per test over time.
-Test ammonia, nitrite, nitrate, and pH weekly for the first 2 months.
-After that, test biweekly or whenever something looks off.
-A cycled, stable 10 gallon should read 0 ammonia, 0 nitrite, and under 20 ppm nitrate between water changes.
+Test ammonia, nitrite, nitrate, and pH weekly for the first 2 months, then biweekly or whenever something looks off.
+A cycled, stable 10 gallon reads 0 ammonia, 0 nitrite, and under 20 ppm nitrate between water changes.

 Maintenance schedule: 25-30% water change weekly.
-Vacuum the substrate during water changes to remove debris.
-Clean filter media in old tank water (never tap water, the chlorine kills beneficial bacteria).
+Vacuum the substrate during changes to remove debris.
+Clean filter media in old tank water, never tap water, since chlorine kills the beneficial bacteria.
 Top off evaporation between changes with dechlorinated water.
-This takes about 15-20 minutes per week.
+The whole routine takes about 15-20 minutes a week.

 Aqueon 10 Gallon LED Aquarium Starter Kit